devsmkna/API-tutorial/README.md

 ## 3. Create test

-Create on `src` the folder `tests`.
-In this folder you will test the endpoints beheviours.
+Create a `tests` directory in the folder `src`.
+In this folder, you will test the endpoints' behaviors.
 For example:

 `src/tests/auth.ts`
 ```ts